DragonBanana/Hypermedia/README.md

 How did you make sure your web application adheres to the provided OpenAPI specification?

 - As previously stated, our HTTP/HTTPS endpoints provided by AWS API Gateway, are directly generated using our OpenAPI documentation file.
-Among the many jobs AWS API Gateway has, one of them is to check that requests and responses match the OpenAPI specification.
+Among the many jobs AWS API Gateway has, one of them is to check that requests and responses match the OpenAPI specification (validation).

 Why do you think your web application adheres to common practices to partition the web application (static assets vs. application data) ?